 a.
 The National Secretary must receive in writing at least twenty-eight (28) days before the Annual General Meeting any proposal to alter these rules.

 b.
-The National Committee shall comprise of the Chairperson, Secretary, Treasurer, up to four Assistant Secretaries and the Golf Secretary of each appointed District of Association.
+The National Committee shall comprise of the Chairman, Vice-Chairman, Secretary/Treasurer, and the Golf Secretary of each appointed District of Association.
 At least six of the National Committee must be present at the Annual General Meeting before any alteration of the rules can take place.
 There must be a majority in favour of a proposed alteration before it can be accepted.
+17. MANAGEMENT & ORGANISATION

 b.
 Commencing in 2010, responsibility for organising the Competition will be vested in areas in the following order:

-See rota of events until 2035 Appendix 1.
+See rota of events until 2028.

 d.
 If, for any reason, an area is unable to accept responsibility for organising a competition, it will advise the National Secretary within three months of the date of the preceding competition.
 The National Committee will thereupon decide which of the other areas will be nominated.

-20. TEE TIMES Start times are arranged to allow for a fair spread of play amongst all players and will adopt the following format:
+Start times are arranged to allow for a fair spread of play amongst all players and will adopt the following format:

 a.
 2 Tee start: From 2013 onwards, the committee will sit with the sponsor and consider all criteria of any potential venue.
 A 2 Tee start is deemed to be essential as this allows for play to progress effectively and completion of the competition in a reasonable time to prevent undue delay of the presentation ceremony.
 Any bid to host the event with a venue that cannot meet the criteria of a 2 Tee start must be supported with an action plan to deal with speed of play and satisfy the committee that there will be no undue delay in the completion time.